 How to Get to Tikal

-There’s basically two ways you can visit Tikal, either as part of a group tour, or independently if you prefer to go it alone.
+There are two ways you can visit Tikal, either as part of a group tour or independently if you prefer to go it alone.
 If you are part of a group such as Tucan Travel or similar companies, Tikal will likely be one of the major stops on your organised Guatemala or Central America visit.
 All you need to do is sit back, let them do the planning and enjoy your trip.

 If you are coming from Belize I’d recommend doing it as an overnight trip.
 You’ll be less rushed and can see both sunset and sunrise at Tikal, which are two completely different experiences.

 Taxi or Colectivo to Tikal – the last stretch of your journey to Tikal will be by taxi or colectivo.
-Most convenient but more pricey is a taxi which will cost around 300 Quetzals ($40 USD), you may find other travellers to share this with.
-Alternatively you could jump in a colectivo which can be found parked up just down the road on the right.
-Take a colectivo to El Cruce for about 30 Quetzals ($4 USD) and then a second colectivo to Tikal for about 25 Quetzals ($3 USD).
+The most convenient but more pricey is a taxi which will cost around $300 GTQ ($40 USD), you may find other travellers to share this with.
+Alternatively, you could jump in a colectivo which can be found parked up just down the road on the right.
+Take a colectivo to El Cruce for about $30 GTQ ($4 USD) and then a second colectivo to Tikal for about $25 GTQ ($3 USD).

 If you’re basing yourself in Flores which is about 1.5 hours from Tikal you have two options of how to visit Tikal.
 You could book a tour organised from your accommodation or one of the small tour operators dotted around town.
 Most of these also give the option of including a guide, snacks and water etc., however they don’t generally include the entrance fee to the national park.

-For convenience I chose to book onto a tour with one of the operators in town.
-GetYourGuide also offer some tours that you could book online in advance.
+For convenience, I chose to book on a tour with one of the operators in town.
+GetYourGuide also offers tours that you could book online in advance.

-If you choose to do the same I’d suggest searching around town and haggling the price – mine cost about 120 Quetzals ($16 USD).
-I’d also recommend getting a guide to explain some of the details of the site.
+If you choose to do the same I’d suggest searching around town and haggling the price – mine cost about $120 GTQ ($16 USD).
+I’d also recommend getting a guide to explain some details about the site.
 Here’s how our tour went and what you can expect if you choose to take a tour from Flores

 Our group set off from Flores at 4.30 am and waited with many others at the entrance to the park which opened at 6.00 am.
 We then waited a further hour to receive our entrance passes.
 At reception, there was the opportunity to buy drinks, snacks and a map of the site.

 After this, we spent about three hours visiting the most famous buildings within the complex.
-These included Temple IV (the tallest in the park), The Great Plaza and Mundo Perido.
+These included Temple IV (the tallest in the park), The Great Plaza and Mundo Perdido.
 I was eager to climb Temple IV as it was from there you can relive the scene from Star Wars.
-It also provides the most breath-taking view of the jungle canopy below.
+It also provides the most breathtaking view of the jungle canopy.

 During the tour, we encountered howler monkeys, toucans and coatimundis which look like big racoons.
 Our guide told us about the wildlife and vegetation in the park and how the Mayans harnessed the surrounding landscape.